-Accepted articles are published online, prior to copyediting, within one week of final acceptance.
-They will be immediately citable, with an assigned digital object identifier (DOI) number.
+Accepted articles are published online, prior to copyediting, within approximately one week of final acceptance.
+Full-length articles appear online only after the open-access fee has been paid in full.
+Articles will be immediately citable, with an assigned digital object identifier (DOI) number.
 Corrected proofs are published online approximately 9 weeks from final acceptance.
-Articles generally appear in their final published form in an issue of the journal within 3-6 months of acceptance.
+Articles will then appear in their final paginated form in an issue of the journal.